HEC Announces 14 Scholarships In University Of Agriculture And Forestry Viet Nam - UrduPoint

 The Higher education Commission (HEC) has sought applications from the deserving students of Pakistan for fall intake of scholarships till Tuesday, June 30.

-The scholarships would be given at the graduate and under-graduate level, HEC official told APP on Tuesday.
+The scholarships would be given at the graduate and under-graduate level, HEC official told APP.

 The scholarships have been awarded in the programmes including Bachelor of Environmental Sciences and Management in collaboration of University of California, Davis USA, Bachelor of food Technology in collaboration of University of California, Davis USA, he added.